Ken & Teresa Farley

 After praying about her next step in the ballet world, Brandy is extremely excited to take that step back from the professional performance side in order to focus on sharing everything she has learned about true classical ballet with the students at HisTown.

 Sydni Chambers has been a part of the world of dance for 17 years.
 She began under the instruction of Sandy Bennett at Oasis Church.
 At the age of ten, dancing became a profession as she landed different commercials and live shows working as a dancer.
 At the age of twelve she was invited to dance with Grammy award winning artist, Nicole C. Mullen, with whom she traveled for the next 5 years.
-Now you can catch Sydni out on the road with Mandisa as a lead dancer on her concert tours.
+Now you can catch Sydni out on the road with Mandisa as a lead dancer and back up singer on her concert tours.

 Sydni says her forte has “Always been hip-hop, but I love every aspect of dance-it allows us to worship our God and physically express our emotions.”
 Along with choreographing for different school productions and churches, Sydni was a part of the Spring 2012 ‘VeggieTales Live: God Made You Special!’ tour.
-She really looks forward to teaching her fifth year at HisTown Dance.
+She really looks forward to teaching her sixth year at HisTown Dance.

 Jacqueline Gray began dancing at the age of four in Orlando, FL.
 At the age of eleven, she became the youngest member of her studio’s senior dance company, and furthered her dance education by taking master classes in New York, attending conventions throughout every school year, and also competing in National Competitions, where she won 1st overall numerous amounts of times.